dwellir-public/rpc-perf/report.md

 #### Profiling interface

-To best serve the community.
-The toolkit should also be useful during development and profiling.
-For example by using the load simulation while iterating with the profiler, or by running a test plan in which memory dumps are collected for later analysis, etc.
+To best serve the community, the toolkit should also be useful during development and profiling.
+For example by using the load simulation while iteracting with the profiler or by running a test plan in which memory dumps are collected for later analysis, etc.

 #### Integration with existing tools